Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/firstassigment.rst

 The code that does all of the things above is in a Python file called ‘cloud.py’

-For executing the ‘cloud.py’ file:
+For executing the ‘cloud.py’ file, inside the ‘2ndAssigment’ directory,
+run:

 .. code:: bash